pankaj90382/TSAI-2/S5/README.md

 - The deconvolutional layers with batch normalization and ReLU activationare used.
-- Each layer has 256 lters with 4X4 kernel.
+- Each layer has 256 Fillters with 4X4 kernel.
 - The stride is 2.
 - A 1X1 convolutional layer is added at last to generate predicted heatmaps for all k key points.